 - Cucumbers: This climbing green loves living in well-draining, highly-nutrient soil in a big-sized pot.
 The ideal temperature is 70 degrees F and you can harvest them many times throughout the season.

 - Asparagus beans: To prevent this vigorous-growing plant from smothering others, use a prop trellis at the sides to train its vines away from the shelves in your vertical garden.
 Not to say that this method helps you harvest the beans easily.

 - Peas: If you intend to grow various varieties of peas, make separate vertical pallets for them to climb on so that the harvesting will be easier.

-- Pole beans: When the temperature is 60 degrees and up, start planting pole beans from seeds in a large bag or the ground near your pallet stand.
+- Pole beans: When the temperature is 60 degrees and up, start planting pole beans from seeds in a large bag or on the ground near your pallet stand.
 They prefer full sun and rich soil to grow happily.

-Some final notes are, avoid pulling vegetables or fruits off of the vertical pallets when harvesting as using too much force will uproot the vine or separate it from the vertical structure.
-Instead, use pruning shears or gardening knife to remove them.
+Some final notes are, to avoid pulling vegetables or fruits off of the vertical pallets when harvesting as using too much force will uproot the vine or separate it from the vertical structure.
+Instead, use pruning shears or a gardening knife to remove them.

 Now, that’s all for this article.
 Thanks for reading and good luck with your vertical garden!